OXRS-IO/OXRS-IO-WEBSITE/docs/docs/libraries/esp32-api-library.md

 ## Usage
 The library needs to be initialised with an instance of [`OXRS_MQTT`](/docs/libraries/esp32-mqtt-library.html), since we need to initialise that with the MQTT configuration provisioned by the API on startup.

+The API library will also pass any device configuration, provisioned via the `/config` REST API, down to the MQTT library for handling, since that already has all the config callbacks used by the firmware.
+This ensures that all configuration is handled by your firmware in the same place, regardless of whether it was provisioned by the API, or received via MQTT on the `conf/<deviceid>` topic.

 You can optionally provide the device firmware details using `.setFirmware()` (see below in the code example).
 This will mean these details are available via the `/firmware` REST API endpoint.
 If they are not provided the REST API will return `404` for this endpoint.

+The following code is all you need to enable the OXRS REST API and HTML pages on your device;

 ``` c
 // MQTT client